michaelsbradleyjr/traits.js/README.md

 ## Description

-This library is a pseudo-fork of the original [traits.js](http://soft.vub.ac.be/~tvcutsem/traitsjs/) by [Tom Van Cutsem](http://soft.vub.ac.be/soft/members/tomvancutsem):
+This library is a fork of the original [traits.js](http://soft.vub.ac.be/~tvcutsem/traitsjs/) by [Tom Van Cutsem](http://soft.vub.ac.be/soft/members/tomvancutsem):

 > <a href="https://en.wikipedia.org/wiki/Trait_(computer_programming)">Traits</a> are a flexible language feature to factor out and recombine reusable pieces of code.
 They are a more robust alternative to multiple inheritance or mixins.
 They are more robust because name clashes must be resolved explicitly by composers, and because trait composition is order-independent (hence more declarative).
 To put it simply: if you combine two traits that define a method with the same name, your program will fail.
 Traits won't automatically give precedence to either one.